top of page

 A Look at the Latest Research on Diet and Blue Light

-As screens dominate our days—from work to winding down—concerns about the impact of blue light on eye health are growing.
 A new review in Nutrients (2025) from researchers at National Taiwan Normal University offers a compelling look at how diet might help protect our retinas from blue light damage.

 Blue light, especially from Light Emitting Diode (LED) sources, has been linked to oxidative stress in the eyes, a key contributor to retinal disorders like age-related macular degeneration.
 The review highlights how certain dietary phytochemicals—such as anthocyanins, curcumin, quercetin, myricetin, and resveratrol—can counteract this stress by neutralising harmful reactive oxygen species (ROS) and enhancing the retina’s natural antioxidant defences.